The Ministries of Peter and Paul

 In Matthew 4:18, Peter is called to discipleship by the Lord Jesus.
 He is later numbered (in chapter 10) as one of the twelve disciples, and told to go (along with the others) “to… the lost sheep of the house of Israel, and…preach, saying, The kingdom of heaven is at hand.”
 In chapter 16, the Lord asks the question: “But whom say ye that I am?”
 Peter answers: Thou art the Christ, the Son of the living God.”
 For answering this question correctly Peter obtains “the keys of the kingdom of heaven,” which confers upon him the power of binding and loosing.1

-Finally, Peter states, at the end of his second sermon in Acts 3, that everything (all the acts of the apostles) that was transpiring during this time was the fulfillment of prophecy (vs. 24)
+Finally, Peter states, at the end of his second sermon in Acts 3, that everything (all the acts of the apostles) that was transpiring during this time was the fulfillment of prophecy1

 The Ministry of the Apostle Paul

-The apostle Paul first comes on the Biblical scene in Acts 7, as the zealous Pharisee, Saul, who is consenting unto the death of Stephen (Acts 8:1), “a man full of faith and of the Holy Ghost.”
-(Acts 6:5) Saul, in route to Damascus to arrest some disciples, has a confrontation with the ascended Lord from glory, who tells him (later on) that he would be sent to the Gentiles (Acts 18:6; 22:21; 26:20).
-In Acts 13, Saul becomes Paul and gets the Holy Ghost (vs. 9), goes to Antioch (in Pisidia), enters the synagogue of the Jews there, and preaches a sermon which ends with this declaration:
+The apostle Paul first comes on the Biblical scene in Acts 7 as the zealous Pharisee, Saul, who is consenting unto the death of Stephen,2 “a man full of faith and of the Holy Ghost.”3 Saul, in route to Damascus to arrest some disciples, has a confrontation with the ascended Lord from glory, who tells him (later on) that he would be sent to the Gentiles.
+4 In Acts 13, Saul becomes Paul and gets filled with the Holy Ghost,5 goes to Antioch6, enters the synagogue of the Jews there, and preaches a sermon which ends with this declaration:

 “Be it known unto you therefore, men and brethren, that through this man is preached unto you the forgiveness of sins: